 Use a Prayer Guide

 I have created prayer guides that I detailed in the 20 Ways to Pray series.
 These prayer guides are what I use to guide my prayers.
 But there are plenty of other prayer guides available online if these guides don’t work for you.
-If, for example, you are interested in praying for your children’s character, the google that term to find some guides.
-If you’re interested in praying more intelligently for the lost around the world and missions, google prayer for mission or prayer for the world, and you’ll find plenty of options.
+If, for example, you are interested in praying for your children’s character, then search that term to find some guides.
+If you’re interested in praying more intelligently for the lost around the world and missions, search prayer for mission or prayer for the world, and you’ll find plenty of options.
 Using a guide can keep your prayer life from being so self-focused.
 Find one or more that suit you and try them.